Who Is Josh Groban?

 Josh Groban was born on February 27, 1981, in Los Angeles.
 A naturally gifted singer, Groban dropped out of college after only a few months to pursue a recording career.
 The move paid off: His first solo album came out in 2001 and went on to sell nearly four million copies.
 Several studio releases later, among them Closer and Awake, Groban is one of the most popular singers on the planet.
-His fans have gobbled up each offering with verve, with Groban's albums selling more than 25 million combined copies.
+His albums have sold more than 35 million copies around the world.

 Josh Groban was born in Los Angeles on February 27, 1981, into a musical family.
 One of his grandmothers could play piano by the age of three and attended Juilliard, and Groban’s businessman father was an accomplished pianist.
 Growing up, Groban’s parents encouraged him to listen to a variety of musical styles and he took their advice to heart, absorbing everything from opera to pop.
 A trait echoed in his own music years later, Groban has said that he was drawn to musicians "who decided not to settle into one particular musical style.”

 Groban began singing in 7th grade and later enrolled in the Interlochen Arts Program to concentrate on his voice.
 As fate would have it, his vocal coach was friends with David Foster, a well-known producer, writer and arranger, and in 1998 Groban and Foster began working together.

 At first, Groban served as a rehearsal singer, but the events weren't typical for beginners including the inauguration of California governor Grey Davis and the Grammy Awards.
 Foster would also be instrumental in landing Groban a recording contract with Warner Bros. through his own 143 label.
 After signing with Warner Bros., Groban put his education on hold at Carnegie Mellon University, but it was a decision that quickly paid off.